 In recent years, healthcare institutions have been looking for ways to improve levels of patient care and make better informed clinical decisions.
 They have also been endlessly searching for ways to cut costs and make better business decisions.

-This is now possible through digitization and big data.
+This is now possible through digitization and big data development and analytics.
 Today, the digital transformation of healthcare institutions has also been enhanced by the increased integration of the Internet of Things (IoT) that also generates data.

 These innovations have helped the industry enhance efficiencies by streamlining processes while enabling access to the vital data they need to make these important decisions.
 Smart devices like wearables along with cloud technology and increased connectivity have brought about the seamless access to personalized medicine driven by data integration and analytics.

 However, according to Verizon, the level of IoT adoption in the industry is still comparatively low with only an 11% increase.
 When compared to manufacturing that saw an increase of 84% over the same period of time, you can say that healthcare still has a long way to go.

 The reason behind such a low adoption rate can be attributed to concerns surrounding security, costs, and data integration.
 When it comes to IoT in healthcare, security is certainly getting a lot better, but its something that has to be addressed continuously regardless of whether you incorporate IoT into your infrastructure or not.

 The costs of incorporating smart devices still have to be justified based on the potential benefits like increased revenue.
 To do this, business leaders in healthcare organizations can explore related use cases to make an informed decision.

 The integration of data is a lot more complicated, but it’s vital to deriving any real value that can benefit both patients and clinicians.
 It’s a significant challenge as different proprietary IoT devices and the large quantity of data they generate don’t always align well with healthcare applications and electronic medical records (EMR).